greg-raven/Department-21/_posts/2009-01-08-great-expectations.md

 What I Want In A Man, Revised List … (at age 52)

 1. Keeps nose and ear hair trimmed to appropriate length
-2. Doesn’t belch or scratch in public
+2. Doesn't belch or scratch in public
-3. Doesn’t borrow money too often
+3. Doesn't borrow money too often
-4. Doesn’t nod off to sleep while I’m emotional
+4. Doesn't nod off to sleep while I'm emotional
-5. Doesn’t re-tell same joke too many times
+5. Doesn't re-tell same joke too many times
 6. Is in good enough shape to get off couch on weekends
 7. Usually wears matching socks and fresh underwear
 8. Appreciates a good TV Dinner